ignatiusmb/mauss.dev/workspace/content/routes/curated/harvest-2021.03/+article.md

 ---
 date: "2021-04-01"
-title: Monthly Digest - March 2021
+title: Harvest • March 2021
 ---

-Hey folks, welcome back to our monthly digest!
+Hey folks, welcome back to the Harvest!
 As always, feel free to skip ahead to your preferred content by using the quick links provided above to jump to your the section.

 ## Article of the month

-Sorry, I've bamboozled you who've read the article highlights in previous digests, thinking it was an article only to find out it was a blog post.
+Sorry, I've bamboozled you who've read the article highlights in previous Harvests, thinking it was an article only to find out it was a blog post.
 I present to you, for real this time, the article of this month.

 ![traits table#f#fb](https://journals.plos.org/plosone/article/figure/image?size=large&id=info:doi/10.1371/journal.pone.0248895.t003 "[[PLOS ONE](https://doi.org/10.1371/journal.pone.0248895)] Personality trait predictors of adjustment during the COVID pandemic among college students")